Revolt of the Brotherhoods: Third phase, 1522: Countryside Marauders

 Vicent Peris, after holing up in the secure fort at Xàtiva for some months, came back to Valencia on the night of February 18, 1522.
 He hoped to revive the Germanies and respark the revolt.
-Meeting with his supporters, he was somehow seen or betrayed, and a desperate night battle in the streets broke out between the agermanats and royal soldiers.
+Meeting with his supporters, he was somehow seen or betrayed, and a desperate night battle in the streets broke out between the Agermanats and Royalist soldiers.
 Eventually, Peris was cornered and smoked out by setting his house on fire.
 He was arrested, and on March 3, 1522, he was executed along with his closest supporters by drawing and quartering.

 Only Xàtiva and Alzira remained under the control of the Germanies.
 A mysterious new leader emerged for the Germanies, calling himself "The Hidden" (L'Encobert, El Encubierto, "The Hidden/Shrouded [One]").
 The historical record is unclear, but The Hidden claimed to be a prince — sources differ on who his claimed parents were — hidden away in his childhood who had a mystical vision of the prophets Elijah and Enoch.
 He was told of his true heritage and that he must save Valencia.
 The Hidden emphasized a more religious and messianic revolt rather than the social revolution that Peris promoted.
 He attracted support and recruited from local country elites, leaders, and rich farmers.
 In this phase, the Germanies area of action limited itself to the Horta of Valencia, Alzira, and Xàtiva.
 Farms were looted, castles assaulted, and any Muslims in their domain were forced to convert.

 Realizing that the revolt had not yet been quashed, the royalist government placed a large bounty on the head of The Hidden.
 He was killed by assailants eager for money in Burjassot on May 19, 1522.
 Many others soon sprang up claiming to be The Hidden, but none proved charismatic enough to take over leadership of the Germanies.
 Viceroy Mendoza also advocated a policy of conciliation, offering generous terms to those who surrendered and agreed to return to royal governance.
 In December 1522, the strongholds of Xàtiva and Alzira fell, which ended the Revolt of the Germanies in Valencia conclusively.